martinpercu/vue-for-start/README.md

 - NOW ==> app.component("item", { json with all we want to use })
 - In the JSON we add: a "template:" here we put the component.
 - In the JSON we add: a "props:" here ad an indentifier to connect to it.

+## Slots
+- I will left an index-old-11.
+- In the app.component(v-layout, {template}).... v-layout is the name will be invoked fromo the app.
+- The <slot> is where we add the name will be invoke in the <template> inside the v-layout
+- As example "<slot name="header-top"></slot>" is inside a <header> And this will works fine also.
+"The slots can use any name"